zk8888/My_MBS/README.md

 Just cmake and you will see the demo.

 This c++ implementation is for exchanging study purpose only.
-For further research or reproducing the results in ICCV paper, please use the [matlab version](https://github.com/ermaker/mbs) or [Windows executable program](https://github.com/ermaker/mbs).
+For further research or reproducing the results in ICCV paper, please use the [Matlab version](https://github.com/ermaker/mbs) or [Windows executable program](https://github.com/ermaker/mbs).